Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Model Comparison

 \section{Model Comparison}

-In this section we consider two model comparison methods, namely the Bayesian evidence analysis and the information criteria which are frequently used to assess the fitness of the cosmological models with the data.
-In the first half of this section we present the Bayesian evidence analysis for the proposed Pad\'{e} parametrizations and the last section describes the inference from several information criteria.
-For both the methodologies, one needs to prescribe a reference model with respect to which the ability of the models is tested, and in this article, $\Lambda$CDM has been treated as the reference model.
-Since we have studied our DE parametrizations in both flat and non-flat universes, hence, for the flat Pad\'{e} parametrizations we have taken the flat $\Lambda$CDM model as the reference model and for the non-flat DE models, we have considered the non-flat $\Lambda$CDM model as the reference model.
+In this section we consider two model comparison methods, namely Bayesian evidence analysis and the information criteria which are frequently used to assess the fitness of cosmological models with the data.
+In the first half of this section we present the Bayesian evidence analysis for the proposed Pad\'{e} parameterizations and the last part describes the inference from several information criteria.
+For both methodologies, one needs to prescribe a reference model with respect to which the ability of the models is tested; in this article, $\Lambda$CDM has been treated as the reference model.
+Since we have studied our DE parameterizations in both flat and non-flat universes, we have taken the flat $\Lambda$CDM model as the reference model for the flat Pad\'{e} parameterizations and for the nonflat $\Lambda$CDM model as the reference model for the nonflat DE models.
 We now discuss the Bayesian evidence analysis in the following.
 Assuming $\Theta$ being the free parameters of model $M$, and $D$ as the observational data samples, the Bayesian evidence $\epsilon$, is given by \cite{Rezaei:2021qpq}:

 The evidence is a crucial quantity for model selection in the Bayesian framework.
-Between different models, the model with higher evidence is favored over another models \cite{Rezaei:2020mrj}.
+Among different models, a model with higher evidence is favored over another \cite{Rezaei:2020mrj}.
 Here, we use the Jeffrey's scale \cite{jeffreys1983theory} to measure the significant difference between different models.
-Considering two models $M_1$ and $M_2$, the Jeffreys scale with respect of $\Delta \ln \epsilon = \ln \epsilon_{ M_1} -\ln \epsilon_{ M_2}$ is as follows \cite{Nesseris:2012cq}:
+Considering two models $M_1$ and $M_2$, the Jeffreys scale in respect of $\Delta \ln \epsilon = \ln \epsilon_{ M_1} -\ln \epsilon_{ M_2}$ is as follows \cite{Nesseris:2012cq}: